cleanflight/cleanflight/docs/LedStrip.md

 ## Supported hardware

+Supported LEDs types are WS2811/WS2812 RGB, and SK6812 RGBW (except Naze32, CC3D and AlienFlightF1).
+Default setting is RGB.
+The RGBW mode can be activated with the CLI command `set led_type = RGBW`.

-Only strips of 32 WS2811/WS2812 LEDs are supported currently.
+Strips of maximum 32 LEDs are supported currently.
 If the strip is longer than 32 LEDs it does not matter, but only the first 32 are used.

 WS2812 LEDs require an 800khz signal and precise timings and thus requires the use of a dedicated hardware timer.